gohugoio/hugo/docs/content/extras/highlighting.md

 ### Pygments

-If you have never worked with Pygments before here is a brief primer.
+If you have never worked with Pygments before, here is a brief primer.

-+ install python from [python.org](https://www.python.org/downloads/).
++ Install Python from [python.org](https://www.python.org/downloads/).
 Version 2.7.x is already sufficient.
-+ run `pip install Pygments` in order to install Pygments.
-Once installed Pygments gives you a command `pygmentize`.
-Make sure it sits in your path otherwise Hugo cannot find it.
++ Run `pip install Pygments` in order to install Pygments.
+Once installed, Pygments gives you a command `pygmentize`.
+Make sure it sits in your PATH, otherwise Hugo cannot find it.

+On Debian and Ubuntu systems, you may also install Pygments by running `sudo apt-get install python3-pygments`.

-Hugo gives you two options, that you can set with the variable `pygmentsuseclasses` (defaut `false`) in the `config.yaml` (or `config.toml`).
+Hugo gives you two options that you can set with the variable `pygmentsuseclasses` (default `false`) in `config.toml` (or `config.yaml`).

-1. color-codes for highlighting keywords are directly inserted if `pygmentsuseclasses: false` (default).
+1. Color-codes for highlighting keywords are directly inserted if `pygmentsuseclasses = false` (default).
 See in the example below.
 The color-codes depend on your choice of the `pygmentsstyle` (default `"monokai"`).
 You can explore the different color styles on [pygments.org](http://pygments.org/) after inserting some example code.
-2. if you choose `pygmentsuseclasses: true` Hugo includes class names in your code instead of color-codes.
-For class-names to be meaningful you need to include a `.css`-file in your website representing your color-scheme.
-You can either generate this `.css`-files according to this [description](http://pygments.org/docs/cmdline/) or download the standard ones from the [github pygments-css repository](https://github.com/richleland/pygments-css).
+2. If you choose `pygmentsuseclasses = true`, Hugo includes class names in your code instead of color-codes.
+For class-names to be meaningful, you need to include a `.css`-file in your website representing your color-scheme.
+You can either generate this `.css`-files according to this [description](http://pygments.org/docs/cmdline/) or download the standard ones from the [GitHub pygments-css repository](https://github.com/richleland/pygments-css).

 ### Usage
 Highlighting is carried out via the in-built shortcode `highlight`. `highlight` takes exactly one required parameter of language and requires a closing shortcode.

 ### Example
-If you want to highlight code you need to either fence the code with ``` according to Github flavored Markdown or each line must be preceeded by 4 spaces to identify each line as a line of code.
+If you want to highlight code, you need to either fence the code with ``` according to GitHub Flavored Markdown or preceed each line with 4 spaces to identify each line as a line of code.

 Not doing either will result in the text being rendered as HTML.
-This will prevent Pygment highlighting from working.
+This will prevent Pygments highlighting from working.

 ```
 {{</* highlight html */>}}
 <section id="main">